 When studying synthetic indices, a variety of technical indicators can be useful:

-• Bollinger Bands: This instrument gauges market turbulence and offers information about possible overbought or oversold situations.
+- Bollinger Bands: This indicator gauges market volatility and signals possible overbought or oversold conditions.

 Techniques for Risk Management